HEnquist/camilladsp/README.md

   CPU usage just under 100%.

 ### Linux
-Both 64 and 32 bit architechtures are supported.
+Both 64 and 32 bit architectures are supported.
 All platforms supported by the Rustc compiler should work.

 Pre-built binaries are provided for:
 - x86_64 (almost all PCs)
-- armv7 (32-bit arm, for example a Raspeberry Pi 2,3,4 with a 32-bit OS)
+- armv7 (32-bit arm, for example a Raspberry Pi 2,3,4 with a 32-bit OS)
 - aarch64 (64-bit arm, for example Raspberry Pis running a 64 bit OS)

 ### Windows